 YogaLean 12-week Transformation!

 Looking to make a change?
 Are you searching for real transformation in your life?
 Do you want to lose weight and gain vitality?
 Hoping to de-clutter both physically and mentally?
 Are you curious about learning to meditate for greater serenity?
 Join the YogaLean 12-week Transformation!
 This workshop is available as either a private residence group class or on-site corporate class.
 (As I update this in 2023, my current offering is called Six Weeks to Inner Resilience.)

 Adding to my Ayurvedic studies!

-I’m deepening my Ayurveda training through Yoga Veda Institute’s Ayurvedic Health Counselor program!
+I’m deepening my Ayurveda training through Yoga Veda Institute’s Ayurvedic Practitioner program!
 Four years ago I studied with Cate Stillman in a 9-month program called “Living Ayurveda” and it’s time for more!
 (As I update this in 2023, I have completed the Ayurvedic Practitioner program among other ones.)

 Ayurveda literally translates to “Science of Life”.
 Ayurveda is a Vedic Science that’s a 5000 years old traditional science designed to bring the body back to balance in order to heal from within.
 Ayurveda incorporates nutrition, lifestyle, breath practices and more to bring you to balance—mind, body, and spirit.

 The YogaLean program I detailed above incorporates Ayurvedic science as well.
 If you’re curious, please check it out or go to my current offering as I update this in 2023 called Six Weeks to Inner Resilience for links to quizzes to find out your Ayurvedic body type/individual nature/dosha.

 Each person is a unique combination of the five elements and we each have a different proportion of each existing within our personal make-up.
 Vata is predominantly Air and Ether, Pitta is predominantly Fire and Water, and Kapha is predominantly Earth and Water.